Sustainable Investing ESG Glossary

 Negative Screening The investment approach of excluding entire sectors, companies or countries from a fund or portfolio based on ESG criteria or moral or ethical views.

-Paris Agreement The Paris Agreement is an international accord that aims to limit the rise in global average temperatures to below 2 degrees Celsius above pre-industrial levels by the end of this century, and to pursue efforts to limit it to 1.5 degrees.
+Paris Agreement An international accord that aims to limit the rise in global average temperatures to below 2 degrees Celsius above pre-industrial levels by the end of this century, and to pursue efforts to limit it to 1.5 degrees.

 Positive Screening The investment approach that favours companies demonstrating positive ESG performance relative to peers.